 The books of account along with other relevant records and papers of the Company is maintained in electronic mode.
-These are readily accessible in India at all times and currently a backup is maintained on a cloud based / physical server.
-Such servers are located in India, with the exception of one software/ application, for which the server is located overseas.
-The Company is in the process of complying with these requirement pursuant to the
+These are readily accessible in India at all times and currently backup is maintained on a server physically located in India on a daily basis.